In recent years, more and more people have heard about lawsuit funding in California.

-This has massive practical implications that take much of the risk out of lawsuit loans.
+This has massive practical implications that take much of the risk out of California pre-settlement loans.
 If you lose your case or fail to settle out of court, the collateral you put up is nonexistent.

 As a result, your lender has no way to seek repayment.
 That’s not a loophole, either.
 It is a feature of all forms of pre-settlement funding.

 Do I Qualify for a California Lawsuit Loan?